duzun/hQuery.php/README.md

 // Optionally use namespaces
 use duzun\hQuery;

-// Either use commposer, or include this file: include_once '/path/to/libs/hquery.php';
+// Either use composer, or include this file: include_once '/path/to/libs/hquery.php';

 // Set the cache path - must be a writable folder